Wobby24/GLRenderer/README.md

 Rasterizer that utilizes the OpenGL API developed by Khronos Group

 # Features
-- **As of now, there is nothing implemented (Except for a red triangle being rendered)**.
+- **As of now, there is nothing implemented (Except for a color interpolated triangle being rendered)**.
 This is just a placeholder for future development.

 # Build Instructions